worldwidewoogie/unifi-parental-controls/README.md

 `$ node index.js`

-Right now, the only documentation for config.js is in [config-example.js](config/config.js) is in the file itself.
+Right now, the only documentation for config.js is in [config-example.js](config/config-example.js).

 This is a work in progress.
 Hopefully that will mean better documentation at some point.